 A default Radix LMS course page looks similar to the one below with a standard weekly format.

 2. Quick menus: Dropdown menus where you can navigate through the site from any page.
-A related page menu is added to the left once you landed on the page.
+A related page menu is added to the left once you land on the page.

-3. Notification, messaging icons, and user menu.: Users can change their notifications and other preferences via the user menu.
+3. Notification, messaging icons, user menu, and edit mode switch: Users can change their notifications and other preferences via the user menu.
+Use the edit mode switch to turn the editing on/off for your courses.

-4. Side blocks: Which blocks you see depend on what the administrator has selected and what you as a teacher choose to add.
+4. Side blocks: These blocks help you access things easily such as calendar events, announcements, bookmarks etc. Which blocks you see depend on what the administrator has selected and what you, as a teacher, choose to add.

-7. Course sections: Course sections are named by the first and last date of each week and may be renamed by turning on the editing and clicking the configuration icon next to the section name.
+7. Course sections: Course sections are named by the first and last date of each week and maybe renamed by turning on the editing and clicking the configuration icon next to the section name.
+The top section “General” will always be pinned on top, but the other sections will be hidden when that week is passed.

 Turn editing on

 To add, edit, or delete anything on the course page, you must turn the editing on.
-It is located in the top right corner of the welcome area.
+The edit mode switch is located in the top right corner of the page.
 If you see the edit icons next to activities and resources on the course page, that means the editing is now turned on.
 Once the editing is turned on, it will always stay "on" unless it is turned off which can be done by clicking on the same link.

 Activities and resources - Adding an assignment

-To add an activity (assignment, SBA, forum, chat, blog, etc.) or a resource (documents, links, videos, etc) to your page, turn on the editing either from the gear menu or the course quick menu on top.
-Decide which week/section you want to add your activity to and click the "Add an activity or resource" button of that week to open the new activity chooser.
-Select an activity or resource then click the Add button, or simply double-click on the activity or resource name.
+To add an activity (assignment, SBA, forum, chat, blog, etc.) or a resource (documents, links, videos, etc) to your page, turn on the editing from the switch on the top right corner.
+Decide which week/section you want to add your activity to and click the "Add an activity or resource" link of that week to open the new activity chooser.
+You may also click on the Plus sign in between the activities which will place your new activity/resource you are creating in that location.
+Click on the activity or resource you want to add to your course on the activity chooser pop-up window.

 More information about types of activities and what they are used for can be found here: Activities & Resources, And how to grade an assignment can be found here: Grading